-Request No. Applicant Location District Request Summary Existing Conditions Selection Criteria Recommendation Rationale SS199 Sightline Approvals on behalf of the property owner 782 Portland Street (PID 00230896) 3 9 storey residential building Site is developed with an existing single detached residential building.
+Request No. Applicant Location District Request Summary Existing Conditions Selection Criteria Recommendation SS199 Sightline Approvals on behalf of the property owner 782 Portland Street (PID 00230896) 3 9 storey residential building Site is developed with an existing single detached residential building.
 The area is a mix of low and medium density residential uses.
-Dartmouth MPS: R Designation Dartmouth LUB: H Zone The site is less than 2 hectares in size.
+Dartmouth MPS: R Designation Dartmouth LUB: H Zone • The site is less than 2 hectares in size.
 The proposed development does not require the demolition of an existing multi-unit dwelling.
 The site is located within the 800m walkshed for the Red Line proposed by the Rapid Transit Strategy.
 Consider through the Suburban Planning process.
-Staff are recommending that no changes be made to this site at this time and that this site-specific development request be considered further through the Suburban Planning process.
-During the review of the request with internal and external service providers, staff identified concerns around access to the site.
-The property fronts on Portland Street in an area where abutting properties are publicly owned and residential lots are accessed from side streets.
-Additionally, the property is located on a portion of Portland Street that has a significant curve.
-Staff identified concerns about increasing the number of vehicles accessing the site on an ongoing basis without a more comprehensive review and consideration through the ongoing Portland Street Functional Plan.
-Staff recommend that this request be considered further through the Suburban Planning process, when additional policy tools and regulations can be explored through that comprehensive project to help address these concerns.
+Staff are recom at this time an be considered process.
+During the revi service provide the site.
+The pro- where abutting lots are access property is loc significant cur the number of basis without a consideration Plan.
+Staff reco further through additional poli through that co concerns.
 SS224 Property Owner 32A, 32B, 34A, and 34B Old Sambro Road (PID 00309013, 00309021) 11 4 storey residential building Site is developed with two existing two-unit residential buildings.
 The area is a mix of low and medium density residential uses, across from the Long Lake Provincial Park.
-Halifax MPS: MDR Designation Halifax LUB: R-2P Zone The site is less than 2 hectares in size.
+Halifax MPS: MDR Designation Halifax LUB: R-2P Zone • The site is less than 2 hectares in size.
 The proposed development does not require the demolition of an existing multi-unit dwelling.
 The site is located within the 800m walkshed for the Yellow Line proposed by the Rapid Transit Strategy.
-HA Zone Max Height: 4 storeys The site is recommended for inclusion in the SHA Plan and By-law because the request supports an affordable housing development on a property in an area that is serviced and meets the criteria of the UCPDH.
-A maximum height of 4 storeys is recommended as the site is in an area that includes a mix of low and medium density residential uses and is located away from the future BRT Corridor.
+HA Zone Max Height: 4 storeys The site is reco By-law becaus development of meets the crite A maximum he in an area that residential use Corridor.